The Power of Perception: Unlocking the Mind’s Lens

 • Perception is closely related to other cognitive processes, such as attention, memory, and decision-making.

-• Understanding perception is important in fields such as advertising, design, and human-computer interaction, as it helps in creating effective and user-friendly experiences.
+• Understanding perception is important in fields such as advertising, design, and human-computer interaction, as it helps in effective and user-friendly experiences.

 • Frequently Asked Questions